HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Introduction

 \subsection{Scope and Advantages of HYCO}

 The scope of HYCO is broad.
 At its simplest, it can be used to embed standard machine learning models with physical biases, much like in the spirit of PINNs.
-However, in HYCO the physical bias is not introduced through a residual loss, but rather computed via a high-fidelity solver in computational and applied mathematics.
-This bypasses common issues such as the requirement for differentiable activation functions and the instability often associated with physics-informed training.
-At the same time, the synthetic model acts as a learnable regularizer for the physical one, enriching classical modeling tools with data-driven insights.
+The difference lies in how the physical bias is applied: instead of penalizing the PDE residual, the physical component is matched to the output of a numerical solver, whose discretization is locally accurate.
+Training against a computed solution in this way has been shown to be more accurate than training against the exact residual \cite{Esteve}.

-In general, HYCO excels at merging partial information from heterogeneous sources.
-For instance, it can be applied in settings where we aim to reconcile observations in one region with the known physical model in another.
+More broadly, HYCO is naturally suited to merging partial information from heterogeneous sources.
+For instance, it can be applied in settings where we aim to reconcile observations in one region with a known physical model in another.
 A typical case is that of an incomplete PDE problem, where the right-hand side is known only in part of the domain, while solution measurements are available elsewhere.
 On this note, we remark that HYCO naturally applies to parameter identification and inverse problems, where mutual regularization improves recovery in settings that are ill-posed or lack sufficient information.
 This is a well-known challenge in the inverse problems literature and has become a major focus in scientific machine learning \cite{RCLV, WangWang}.
-The numerical experiments presented in this work confirm that HYCO consistently outperforms both physical and data-driven approaches, especially when the training data is noisy or localized.